 - Immunomodulators: These medications override the body’s immune system so it cannot cause ongoing inflammation.
 Often, these are used when aminosalicylates have not been effective but they may take up to three months to begin to work.

 - Biologic therapies: These therapies are changing the way gastroenterologists treat IBD.
 These are the newest class of drugs for people suffering moderate-to-severe Crohn’s disease.
 They are made from antibodies that bind with certain molecules to block a particular action thought responsible for the inflammation in IBD.
 Biologic drugs target specific pathways to help reduce inflammation and the chance of surgery.

 While you should certainly have a discussion of the risks and benefits of these medications with your physician, please keep in mind that untreated Crohn’s disease has the highest risks of causing you long term illness and worsened quality of life.

 Surgery is a Crohn's disease treatment option for patients who do not respond to medication.
-It is important that patients speak with an experienced IBD specialist to best determine what specific surgical procedure is necessary for their condition.
+It is important that patients speak with an experienced IBD physician to best determine what specific surgical procedure is necessary for their condition.
 Further, an IBD specialist refers patients to specialty-trained surgeons conveniently located within NorthShore's IBD Center.